matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 	- Block headers (which are Merkle tree roots of the transactions tree) are published as one of the public inputs to the `transaction block` zkSNARK proof.
 	- Those headers are NOT stored on-chain
 	- Users should download a block in full from the operator and check off-chain that the header from downloaded block matches the published one.
+- Is this the only way to revert the chain tip?
+	- No, there are others.
+For example, one can remove blocks one by one, but in this case an operator can make a lot of unavailable blocks before the reversion process starts and revert will be long and gas expensive.
+	- In principle one can make some protocol for users to vote (using proofs for availability for some random `account` in a state) what is the latest `state` known for evertone.

 ### Authors